compomics/ms2rescore/README.md

 ### Command line interface
 Run MS²ReScore as follows:
 ```
-usage: ms2rescore [-h] [-o FILE] [-l LEVEL] config-file
+usage: ms2rescore [-h] [-m FILE] [-c FILE] [-o FILE] [-l LEVEL]
+                  identification_file

-MS²ReScore: Rescoring of PSMs with predicted MS² peak intensities.
+MS²ReScore: Sensitive PSM rescoring with predicted MS² peak intensities.

 positional arguments:
-  config-file  json MS2ReScore configuration file.
-See README.md
+  identification_file  Path to identification file (mzid, msms.txt, tandem
+                       xml)

 optional arguments:
   -h, --help           show this help message and exit
+  -m FILE              Path to MGF file (default: derived from identifications
+                       file).
+Not applicable to MaxQuant pipeline.
+  -c FILE              Path to JSON MS²ReScore configuration file.
+See
+                       README.md for more info. (default: config.json)
-  -o FILE      Name for output files (default: `ms2rescore_out`)
+  -o FILE              Name for output files (default: derive from
+                       identification file
   -l LEVEL             Logging level (default: `info`)
   ```

-### Configuration
+### Configuration file
-The main argument is a path to the config file.
-This JSON file should contain all required information for MS²ReScore to be run properly.
+It is very important to configure MS²ReScore to your use case with the config file.
+The config file is written in JSON.
 Example files for each pipeline are provided in the GitHub repository.

-The config file contains three main top level keys (`general`, `ms2pip` and `percolator`) and a key for each pipeline (e.g. `maxquant`).
+The config file contains three top level categories (`general`, `ms2pip` and `percolator`) and an additional category for each pipeline (e.g. `maxquant`).

 #### General
-- `pipeline`: pipeline to use (currently `MaxQuant` or `MSGFPlus`)
+- `pipeline`: pipeline to use (currently `MaxQuant`, `MSGFPlus`, or `XTandem`)
 - `feature_sets`: list with feature sets to use for rescoring.
 Options are:
-    - `all` = both search engine features and MS²PIP features
+    - `all` = both search engine features and MS²PIP features (recommended)
     - `ms2pip` = only MS²PIP features
     - `searchengine` = only search engine features (classic Percolator)
 - `run_percolator`: Whether or not to call Percolator from the MS²ReScore